preeti-0001/jam/README.md

 ### Environment

+- Python used `3.10.20`
-- Install the environment with
+- Install the environment with `python -m venv .venv`
-  `conda env create -f jam.yml`
-- Activate the environment with `conda activate jam`
+- Activate the environment on windows with `.venv/Scripts/Activate.ps1`
+- Install all dependies with `pip install -r requirements.txt`

 ### Data

-- move into the folder of the dataset of your interest
+- The dataset is saved on zenodo (https://zenodo.org/records/15968495)
+- In order to download the dataset using python run `python data/fetch_data`
-- run the associated notebooks for the pre-processing and splitting
+- run the associated files for the pre-processing with `python data\preprocess_data` and splitting `python data\split_data`
 - a folder `processed` should have the following files (/ indicates or):
     - <train/val/test>_split.tsv
     - <user/item>_idxs.tsv